B4rtDC/GraphRandomisation/README.md

 2. Compute a set of relevant metrics.
 3. Generate the plots and store them in the `plots` folder.

-If you want to go more into detail
+If you want to go more into detail, you can have a look in the different folders:
+- `src` contains all the random graph generation and supporting functions
+- `experiments` contains the code to run the experiments and generate the figures
+- `plots` will contain the generated figures
+- `results` will contain the generated data (graphs + metrics as a dataframe)